Running Car Finder Business From Home — UK Blueprint

-Author: Brad Emery | Date: 2026-02-07
+Author: | Date: 2026-02-07

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-What is a Dream Car Finder?
+What is Car Finder Business?

 A dream car finder (or car sourcing agent) helps clients define exactly what they want (model, year, spec, colour, history), search the UK and sometimes Europe for the right car, check the background and condition, and structure the deal so everyone is protected.
 You’re not a dealer with a forecourt.
 You’re more like a property finder, but for cars.
-Your job is to save the client time and stress, reduce their risk of buying a bad car, and make the whole experience feel special and enjoyable.

 Video Breakdown